Expander/FlexibleSUSY/README.rst

 FlexibleSUSY can be called from within Mathematica using Wolfram's LibraryLink.
-By default, FlexibleSUSY creates a LibraryLink library for each spectrum genreator.
+By default, FlexibleSUSY creates a LibraryLink library for each spectrum generator.
 The generated library can be found in ``models/<model>/<model>_librarylink.so``, where ``<model>`` is the model name.